 - Derived from the above is the verb αποδημεω (apodemeo), meaning to go away from one's home country or people.
 This verb is used 6 times see full concordance.

 - Together with the otherwise unused verb αγορευω (agoreuo), meaning to speak publically (from the noun αγορα, agora, meaning market place or forum): the verb δημηγορεω (demegoreo), meaning to address a group of people or make a public oration (Acts 12:21 only).

-- Together with the noun εργον (ergon), meaning work (from the unused verb εργω, ergo, meaning to work): the adjective δημιουργος (demiourgos), literally denoting someone who works for the masses.
+- Together with the noun εργον (ergon), meaning work: the adjective δημιουργος (demiourgos), literally denoting someone who works for the masses.
 In the classics this word denotes someone like a sculptor, a framer or a medical practitioner but here and there it's used to denote the Maker of the World and in some Peloponnesian states it's used as name for a magistrate (says Liddell and Scott's Lexicon).
 Strikingly, in the Bible our word is used only once, and that to describe God.
-In Hebrews 11:10 He is called either the δημιουργος (demiourgos) or the CEO of the New Jerusalem.
+In Hebrews 11:10 He is called the δημιουργος (demiourgos) or the Social Worker Jerusalem.